go-carrot/surf/README.md

 - The ability to set that fields value in the `surf.BaseModel` and call `Load()` against it.
 - Call `Update()` with this field in the where clause / filter
 - Call `Delete()` with this field in the where clause / filter.

-> If you are using a `surf.Worker` that is backed by a relational database, it is strongly recommended that column is indexed.

 #### IsSet